 All of those things are important.
 And they all miss the point.

-Understanding Yourself
+Sales Manager Skill #1: Understanding Yourself

-Instead of trying to control the uncontrollable world around them, the best sales leaders look inward.
+Instead of trying to control the uncontrollable world around them, the best sales managers look inward.
 They understand who they are at the deepest level.
 In other words, they know what drives their emotions.

-Sales leaders I meet with often tell me that they feel a tremendous amount of pressure to live up to some kind of idealized image of what it means to have the role.
+Sales managers I meet with often tell me that they feel a tremendous amount of pressure to live up to some kind of idealized image of what it means to have the role.
 One Senior Vice President of Sales recently said to me, “I am supposed to be serious and in constant control of the entire sales organization.
 But, really, I have no idea what I’m doing.”
-That sense of inauthenticity is something we all feel when we’re acting in contradiction to who we really are.

-It’s 1:00 a.m. on a Tuesday and one of your kids just came in past his curfew.
-It’s the fourth time he’s done it and you’re mad.
+It’s 1:00 a.m. on a Tuesday, and one of your kids just came in past his curfew.
+It’s the fourth time he’s done it, and you’re mad.
 Your anger won’t disappear when you walk into tomorrow’s sales meeting.
 Instead, unless you’re supremely aware of it, it’s likely to come out in unexpected ways.
 And, since you’re in a leadership position, it could even impact the actions of others inside your company.

 ACTION:

 Understanding yourself begins with paying close attention to the physical effects that experiences have on your body.
+Once you start learning those physical manifestations, you will begin to observe how they impact your day-to-day interactions with others.

 • What does anger feel like?